Woman charged with DWI in fiery crash that killed 2 children in Durham

 Davis was transported to Duke Hospital with serious but non-life-threatening injuries.
 She has been charged with DWI and careless and reckless driving.
 State Highway Patrol officials said speed and impairment are believed to be contributing factors.

+As for Davis, despite her troubled past, Ramirez said he feels it was just a terrible accident.

+"I know she did not mean for this to happen," he said.
+"I know she didn't.
+God almighty, why?
+Why?"

-The State Highway Patrol said it will consult with the Durham County District Attorney's Office regarding additional charges.
+The State Highway Patrol said it will consult with the Durham County District Attorney's Office regarding additional charges against Davis.

-Woman charged with DWI in fiery crash that killed 2 children in Durham